James Segeyaro: 2021

 On 25 January, Segeyaro and NRL player Corey Norman were involved in a street brawl at Cronulla.
 It was alleged during the scuffle that a knife was produced.
 The matter was referred to the NRL Integrity Unit.

 On 18 February, Segeyaro was given a backdated 20-month suspension by the NRL Anti-Doping Tribunal.
 Due to time already served, Segeyaro was told he could be eligible for registration as a player on 2 June.

 2022

 On 7 February, it was revealed that Segeyaro had signed a one-year deal with NSW Cup side Blacktown Workers, feeder to the Manly-Warringah Sea Eagles.
 On 28 July, Segeyaro made his club debut for Manly against the Sydney Roosters off the bench where he played eleven minutes.

+2023

+On 3 June, Segeyaro signed a contract to join RFL Championship side Bradford until the end of the season.

 Personal life

-Segyaro owns a clothing business called "YKTR" alongside former Dragons player Corey Norman and ex-player Isaac John.
+Segeyaro owns a clothing business called "YKTR" alongside former Dragons player Corey Norman and ex-player Isaac John.
 He also has a passion for food and has created his own brand called "Help Ya Self".